Information for adults and parents of children

 10. How has shielding advice changed?

 Shielding is intended to protect the highest risk or clinically extremely vulnerable adults and children from contracting COVID-19 infection.
 Shielding is group of measures designed to protect people at greatest risk from contracting COVID-19.
-What it means to shield has now changed and we have underlined the differences now to previous guidance.
+Government advice is being updated frequently.
+What it means to shield has now changed.

 - You can now leave your home if you wish, as long as you are able to maintain strict social distancing.